WengLab-InformaticsResearch/eMERGE-Invitae-Redox/README.md

     1. Create an ordering instrument in your local REDCap.
 For reference, a REDCap instrument file is included in `misc/redcap-instrument-redox-invitae.zip`.
     1. In `redcap_invitae.py`, update `FIELD_RECORD_ID` to the name of the REDCap record ID field for your project
+1. There are a few safety checkpoints in place during development to reduce the chance of sensitive data being transmitted:
+    1. When `redox-api.config` has `DEVELOPMENT = True`, in `batch_order.py`:
+        1. Names of the REDCap projects will be printed, and the user will be prompted to continue
+        1. Names of participants collected for order submission will be printed, and the user will be prompted to continue
+    1. In `invitae.py`, `SEND_REDOX` is set to `False` by default and will prevent actual order submission.
+Order info will be printed to logs for verification.
+The code will behave as though orders were successfully submitted.
+        Set `SEND_REDOX` to `True` to enable sending orders.

 # Run